Free German Youth: The FDJ in the GDR

+The SED distanced itself from the FDJ as part of its reformation into the post-communist PDS.
+Initially, the PDS founded a new youth wing called Arbeitsgemeinschaft Junge GenossInnen in 1990; later, in 1999, it accepted the much larger, West German-founded Left Youth Solid as its youth organization instead.

 The FDJ in West Germany

 In October 1947 the 'Berlin-FDJ' was legalised by the Allies.
 However, the 'West-FDJ' enjoyed little success in a hostile political environment.
 The FDJ's existence alongside three other youth organisations in the Allied Occupation Zone weakened the presence of the FDJ in Berlin in comparison to the five Länder (states) of the Soviet Occupation Zone, where the FDJ had been established more than eighteen months earlier.
 In November 1948, only 3 per cent of the city's youth population were FDJ members in comparison to an average of 17 per cent of 14- to 25-year-olds in the East German Länder.
 The weakened presence of the 'West-FDJ' dashed the SED's hopes for a monopoly control over youth politics in Germany.
 On 26 June 1951 the 'West-FDJ' was banned, although this ban did not extend to West Berlin on account of its quadripartite division.
 After a protracted legal battle, the ban came into effect in 1954 when the FDJ's appeal was rejected by the West Germany's constitutional court.
+The ban appears to have lost its effect after German Reunification, as the FDJ organized demonstrations in Bavaria in 2021.

 In 1952, Phillip Müller, a member of the FDJ, was shot by the North Rhine-Westphalia Police during a demonstration in Essen against West German re-armament.
 Afterwards, large numbers of the FDJ's membership were imprisoned.